Orama-Interactive/Pixelorama-Docs/docs/extension_system/extensions_api.md

 - **"src/Autoload/Themes.gd"** `autoload()`

     - Returns the **Themes** autoload.
 Allows interactions with themes on a more deeper level.

+- **Dictionary[String, String]** `get_theme_colors(theme: Theme)`

+    - Returns the colors used by the given `theme` as a Dictionary.
+This includes all the *StyleBox* colors used by the `theme`.

+    - This is meant to be used by developer to use in combination with `get_theme()` and `JSON.stringify()` (for more friendly format) as a starting point for data in creating their variant of a theme.

+    - To set colors, see `set_theme_colors()`.

+- **void** `set_theme_colors(theme: Theme, data: Dictionary[String, String], debug_mode := false)`

+    - Changes the colors of the given `theme` according to the given `data`.
+Only the colors specified by `data` are changed and the rest remain the same as original.

+    - Make sure you don't set call this method using currently active Theme, otherwise this method will be slow.

+    - While developing extension, it is recommended to set `debug_mode` to true, this allows printing messages in console, warning developer about related properties they forgot to set (for example if they set border color but forgot to set a non-zero width).
+At the end, this also prints a clean version of the `data`, excluding parameters ignored by the theme.

 - **void** `add_theme(theme: Theme)`